illinois/next-page-transitions/README.md

   so that programmatic scrolling can be disabled while a page is transitioning out.
 Defaults to false, since this potentially sketchy behavior should be opt-in.
+* **`skipInitialTransition`**: Specifies if page transition will be omitted on first mount.
+If you want to have transitions only between pages, not on first page load, set `skipInitialTransition` to `true`.
+By default, `skipInitialTransition` is set to `false`.

 ### Contributing